-The new National Housing Trust Fund currently allocates \$3,000,000 per year exclusively for extremely low-income housing, and is estimated to provide \$15,000,000 over five years.
+The new National Housing Trust Fund currently allocates \$3,000,000 per year exclusively for extremely low-income housing, and is estimated to provide \$12,000,000 during this consolidated planning period.
 Given the cost to produce housing restricted to households earning less than 30% AMI, the District could only support between 1 and 3 small projects.
 However, DHCD expects to leverage funds within the consolidated Notice of Funding Availability to meet and exceed the District's goal to set aside 40% of its local funds towards extremely low-income households.
 DHCD evaluated past project proposals that leveraged 4% low-income housing tax credits.
 Average requests, from projects with units at 30% AMI averages at \$146,000.
 Most projects funded with 30% AMI units were new construction as opposed to substantial rehabilitation, which drove the weighted average higher.
 Assuming DHCD uses all \$300,000 eligible for administrative costs and construction trends continue, \$2.7 million per year would produce between 18 and 19 units annually that are restricted to 30% of the area median income.

-SP-50: Public Housing Accessibility and Involvement
+SP-50 Public Housing Accessibility and Involvement - 91.215(c)